 Have you ever wondered how a die cut sticker is manufactured?
-Or what happens in the four days between your approving your design proof and receiving your stickers?
+Or what happens between approving your design proof and receiving your stickers?

-Let's take a peek behind the scenes and learn all about how custom die cut stickers are made.
+Let's peek behind the scenes and learn how custom die cut stickers are made.

 When a sticker is die-cut, it's cut to the shape of your sticker design - usually a custom shape.